-A Marches-wide project which will provide capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges has been awarded £2.75m of Growth Deal funding.
-The LEP estimates this will facilitate enhanced employment and progression opportunities for 3,700 learners, and improved pathways into entrepreneurship.
-This will strengthen vocational IT and technical skills pathways through traineeships, apprenticeships and work experience in higher level digital and technical skills for key local sectors (eg engineering, agri-tech, environmental, IT, healthcare and construction), meeting the needs of local employers.
+A Marches-wide project which has provided capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges through £2.75m of Growth Deal funding.
+This is facilitating enhanced employment and progression opportunities for 3,700 learners and improving progression into self-employment.
+The investment is strengthening vocational digital and technical skills through traineeships, apprenticeships and work experience in key sectors (e.g. engineering, agri-tech, environmental technologies, IT, healthcare and construction) to meet the needs of local employers.

-£2.82million has been awarded to the LEP to support the development of a new Centre for Cyber Security in Rotherwas, Hereford, which will create 185 jobs.
+Cyber Quarter – Midlands Centre for Cyber Security is a £3 million LEP project which will support the development of a new Centre for Cyber Security in Rotherwas, Hereford, creating 185 jobs.

-The centre, which is being developed by the University of Wolverhampton, will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas:
+The centre will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas: